The 12th annual Moritz Ride for Heroes will be on April 19, 2014. The start and

 cannot be avoided.
 Most of the roads are comfortable to ride on.

 The Ride for Heroes is proud of our rest stops.
 We have clubs and organizations from Aledo High School

-are manned by an EMT.
+by an EMT.